guravsuyash/Devops_Instruction_set/Getting started with setting up GitHub and Obsidian.md

 15. Under SSH Keys click on new SSH key

 16. Copy paste the generated key from the termux by using cat command

+	 `cat "key_name.pub"`

+17. Give your key a title and paste it and click on add SSH key
+18. Once done SSH key is added, check for authentication

+	 `ssh -T git@github.com`

+19. It would prompt something type yes for the first time
+20. And authentication would be successful